ballerina-platform/module-ballerina-ftp/ftp-ballerina/Module.md

 ##### Getting the Size of a Remote File

-The following code get and size of a file of a file in remote FTP server.
+The following code gets the size of a file in a remote FTP server.

 ```ballerina
 int|ftp:Error sizeResponse = ftpClient->size("<The resource path>");